segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 analytics.alias('newUserId')
 ```

-**Important:** Mixpanel used to require that you call `alias` in all libraries to connect anonymous visitors to identified users.
+**Important:** Mixpanel previously requires that you call `alias` in all libraries to connect anonymous visitors to identified users.
 However, with the release of Mixpanel's new [Identity Merge feature](https://help.mixpanel.com/hc/en-us/articles/360039133851#enable-id-merge) this is no longer necessary.
 To enable ID Merge, go to your Mixpanel Settings Dashboard, navigate to **Project Settings > Identity Merge** and enable the setting from that screen.
 If you are _not_ using this setting, use the instructions below.**

-As soon as you have a `userId` for a visitor that was previously anonymous you'll need to [`alias`](/docs/connections/spec/alias/) their old anonymous `id` to the new `userId`.
+As soon as you have a `userId` for a visitor that was previously anonymous you'll need to use an [Alias call](/docs/connections/spec/alias/) to link their old anonymous `id` to the new `userId`.
 In Mixpanel only **one** anonymous user history can be merged to **one** identified user.
-For that reason you should only call `alias` once, right after a user registered, but before the first `identify`.
+For that reason you should only make one Alias call, right after a user registered, but before the first Identify call.

-You'll also want to `track` the action that caused the user to be identified or created.
-Read our [guide on how to identify new users](/docs/connections/spec/best-practices-identify/) to learn why.
+You should  also `track` the action that caused the user to be identified or created.
+Read the Segment [best practices on identifying new users](/docs/connections/spec/best-practices-identify/) to learn why.

 Read more about how Mixpanel recommends using `alias` [in their docs](https://mixpanel.com/docs/integration-libraries/using-mixpanel-alias).